hughobrien/psu-constitution/README.md

 2. Only full members on the date of polling shall be entitled to stand for election to the position of President.

-3. Members running for election to the Executive must be full members of the Union on the date of election
+3. Members running for election to the Executive must be full members of the Union on the date of election.

 4. The Executive reserves the right to verify postgraduate status at the University before continuing representation of any individual.

 ## Schedule 2: Election Regulations

-This Schedule outlines what to do for all referenda and elections and for all positions in the union.
+This Schedule outlines what to do for all referenda and elections and for all positions in the Union.
 It also outlines the procedures to follow if a vacancy occurs in any position.

 ### Returning Officer

-1. The returning officer, who shall not be a full member of the union, shall be appointed annually by the ULSU Executive.
-The returning officer shall be responsible for the good conduct and administration of all union elections including the PSU elections for the sabbatical position of President and shall have the sole interpretation of the election regulations.
-They shall not be a full member of the union.
-The returning officer may appoint a deputy and assistants to support them in their duties.
+1. The Returning Officer, who shall not be a full member of the Union, shall be appointed annually by the ULSU Executive.
+The Returning Officer shall be responsible for the good conduct and administration of all Union elections including the PSU elections for the sabbatical position of President and shall have the sole interpretation of the election regulations.
+The Returning Officer may appoint a deputy and assistants to support them in their duties.
+TODO: which Union?

 2. The Returning Officer shall:

-	1. Co-ordinate all aspects of the election or referendum
+	1. Co-ordinate all aspects of the election or referendum.

-	2. Be responsible for the hiring and coordination of all election or referendum staff
+	2. Be responsible for the hiring and coordination of all election or referendum staff.

-	3. Coordinate the election according to the election rules and regulations set down by the Electoral and Referendum Board
+	3. Coordinate the election according to the election rules and regulations set down by the ERB.

-	4. Oversee the count and announce the official results of the elections Electoral and Referenda Board
+	4. Oversee the count and announce the official results of the elections ERB.

-3. Under Article 10: Electoral and Referenda Board, there shall be an Electoral and Referenda Board to liaise with the returning officer in the running of Elections and Referenda of the Union.
+3. Under Article 10: Electoral and Referenda Board, there shall be an ERB to liaise with the Returning Officer in the running of Elections and Referenda of the Union.

 4. The membership of the Electoral and Referenda Board shall be:

 	1. One nominee of Student Council

-	2. One nominee of Clubs and Societies Council
+	2. One nominee of C&S Council

-	3. One nominee of Postgraduate Students’ Union
+	3. One nominee of the PSU

 	4. One nominee of ULSU Executive

-	5. One Sabbatical Officer not seeking re-election (should no Sabbatical Officer qualify, ULSU council shall nominate a second representative for membership of the Board.
+	5. One Sabbatical Officer not seeking re-election.
+In the event that no Sabbatical Officer should qualify, ULSU council shall nominate a second representative for membership of the Board.

-5. No member of the Electoral and Referenda Board may be seeking or involved in the election or referendum for which it has been established.
-The Electoral and Referenda Board shall, from its number, select a chair.
-The Returning Officer shall have participant status on the Electoral and Referenda Board.
+5. No member of the ERB may be seeking or involved in the election or referendum for which it has been established.
+The ERB shall, from its number, select a chair.
+The Returning Officer shall have participant status on the ERB.

-6. The Electoral and Referenda Board shall be in place before each election and shall implement the election rules and regulations for the academic year in accordance to this Constitution, through the Returning Officer.
+6. The ERB shall be in place before each election and shall implement the election rules and regulations for the academic year in accordance to this Constitution, through the Returning Officer.

-7. Where an election is in progress under this Constitution, the Returning Officer under the direction of the Electoral and Referenda Board may, at their discretion, make such regulations as may be appropriate to govern the canvassing or other activities of candidates or their agents in seeking election.
+7. Where an election is in progress under this Constitution, the Returning Officer under the direction of the ERB may, at their discretion, make such regulations as may be appropriate to govern the canvassing or other activities of candidates or their agents in seeking election.

 8. For the result of a referendum to be valid, at least fifteen per cent of Union members shall vote and these votes shall be proved to be valid.
 All motions shall be passed by a qualified majority of the valid poll in order for them to be valid.
 Except for referenda in cases of the removal of officers then Article 16: Removal of an Officer, takes effect.
+TODO: qualified majority, any other instances?, also tidy the rest of this.

-9. The motion to be put in a referendum shall be worded by the returning officer and shall be checked by PSU Council and may be altered if it is considered ambiguous, so long as the intention of the original motion is not changed.
+9. The motion to be put in a referendum shall be worded by the Returning Officer and shall be checked by PSU Council and may be altered if it is considered ambiguous, so long as the intention of the original motion is not changed.

 10. At least five days’ notice of a referendum shall be given.
 The referendum wording is to be posted at least five days before the referendum.
 A referendum shall be held not less than two and not more than four teaching weeks after it has been called.
 All referenda will be carried out by electronic voting.
 The union shall advertise the upcoming referendum.
 Referenda shall be restricted to one per topic per academic year.
+TODO: tidy this

 11. President and Vice-President/Treasurer elections take place no later than Week 5 in Semester 2 of the academic year.